I finally found the perfect activity to satisfy both my own and my husband’s travel obsessions: a self-guided tour of the Stockholm subway.

 Considering this, I got fairly excited when I stumbled upon some photos of arty subway stations on the Visit Stockholm Instagram account.
 Finding these would be the perfect not-so-romantic way for us to spend our morning exploring the city as a couple.

 Here’s my recommendations for a self-guided tour of Stockholm’s best subway stations.
 It’s a fun way to spend an hour getting some snaps to post on your Instagram feed.
-And by the way, I’ve added a map at the end of the post!

 T-Centralen (Central Station)